Wednesday, 8:00-8:50, room 363 RITA

 Final Exam Period: Wednesday, 1 May 2019, 8-11am

 This course serves several purposes.
 An important one is the production of your phys420 research proposal (or some of you will do a 499 proposal).
 Other things to do include developing a sense of professional identity, discussing scientific and professional ethics, learning about grant funding, and the peer review process for grants and publications, gaining information about job hunting and graduate school application, resume preparation, and research seminar attendance.
 You are expected to diligently apply yourself, since it is your future you are working for.

 We will frequently work on individual products, such as resumes and proposals.
 As part of this there will usually be some peer editing and evaluation.
-You will also have the opportunity to give at least one brief oral presentation to the class.
+You will also have the opportunity to give oral presentations to the class.

 If you have a question, please ask it.
 If you have a comment, please make it.
 Even an anonymous note under my door or in my mailbox is fine.
 Communication is the essence of the classroom experience.
 I am pleased to see you any time you can find me.
 I encourage you to email me.
 I usually read my email at home and at the office.